Delhi BJP demands Assembly session to discuss Yamuna floods | Politics

 - India

-The Delhi BJP on Friday demanded that the AAP government convenes an Assembly session to discuss the Yamuna floods and claimed that the compensation announced by the government for the affected people was ''too little''.
+The Delhi BJP Friday demanded the AAP government convene an Assembly session to discuss issues related to the flooding in Yamuna and claimed the compensation announced by the government for the affected people was ''too little''.

-Delhi BJP president Virendra Sachdeva asked Chief Minister Arvind Kejriwal how many flood-affected people were provided with the financial aid of Rs 10,000 by his government.
+Delhi BJP president Virendra Sachdeva also asked Chief Minister Arvind Kejriwal how many flood-affected people were provided with the financial aid of Rs 10,000 as announced by his government.

+At 208.66 metres on July 13, the Yamuna surpassed its previous record of 207.49 metres set in September 1978, breaching embankments and penetrating deeper into the city.

-Owing to the floods, more than 27,000 people were evacuated from their homes and the losses incurred in terms of property, businesses and earnings have run into crores of rupees.
+Owing to the floods, more than 27,000 people were evacuated from their homes.
+The losses incurred in terms of property, businesses and earnings have run into crores of rupees.
+Sachdeva said the compensation of Rs 10,000 was announced by the Chief Minister in a haste through a tweet on July 16.

+''Had Kejriwal held a meeting and assessed the problems and losses of the flood victims after the floods, he would have realised how meagre the Rs 10,000 compensation announced by him was,'' Sachdeva said.

+Not only the slums in in Yamuna Khadar but concrete structures in Majnu Ka Tila, Jaitpur, Sabhapur or Garhi Mandu have been damaged due to floods, he claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)